 Can I Borrow a Pencil?

-It reminds me of a wonderful blue pencil I used and loved that had belonged to my grandfather many, many long years ago–at least until Lisa asked to borrow it for a test back in high school and never gave it back.
-Kidding aside, as a fellow lefty, I totally understand the preference for pencil over pen!
-Thanks Andy for popping over to little Indiana today!
+It reminds me of a wonderful blue pencil I used and loved that had belonged to my grandfather many, many long years ago–at least until Lisa G. asked to borrow it for a test back in high school–and never gave it back.
+Yes, I had even made her promise.
+Argh!
+As a fellow lefty, I totally understand the preference for pencil over pen.
+Thanks Andy for popping over to Little Indiana today.